 In addition to assets, the statement of financial position can report a separate section for deferred outflows of resources.
 This separate section represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense) until that later date.
-At December 31, 2017 and 2016, there was \$8,960,013 and \$9,002,763, respectively in deferred outflows of resources related to the pension plan.
+At December 31, 2018 and 2017, the Plant reported \$9,017,291 and \$8,960,013, respectively of deferred outflows of resources related to pension and OPEB (Other Post-Employment Benefits) in the statement of net position.
+A deferred outflow of resources related to pension and OPEB results from differences between expected and actual experience, changes in assumptions or other inputs.
+These amounts are deferred and included in pension/OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension and OPEB plans (active employees and inactive employees).

 In addition to liabilities, the statement of financial position can report a separate section for deferred inflows of resources.
 This separate section represents the acquisition of net position that applies to a future period and therefore will not be recognized as an inflow of resources (revenue) until a later date.
-At December 31, 2017 and 2016, there was \$6,000,000 in deferred inflows related to a rate stabilization adjustment.
-The Plant also reports a deferred inflow of resources related to pension plan.
-At December 31, 2017 and 2016, there was \$5,998,058 and \$7,874,512, respectively, in deferred inflows due to changes of assumptions related to the pension plan.
+At December 31, 2018 and 2017, there was \$2,300,000 and \$6,000,000 in deferred inflows related to a rate stabilization adjustment.
+The Plant also reports a deferred inflow of resources related to pension plan and OPEB.
+At December 31, 2018 and 2017, there was \$14,018,101 and \$5,998,058, respectively, in deferred inflows due to changes of assumptions related to the pension plan and OPEB.
+A deferred inflow of resources related to pension plan and OPEB.
+A deferred inflow of resources related to pension plan and OPEB.
+A deferred inflow of resources related to pension plan and OPEB.
 A deferred inflow of resources related to pension results from differences between expected and actual experience, changes in assumptions or other inputs.
 These amounts are deferred and include in pension expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees).
-Additionally at December 31, 2017 and 2016, there was \$2,981,187 and \$0, respectively in deferred inflows due to contribution in aid of construction.
+Additionally at December 31, 2018 and 2017, there was \$3,225,300 and \$2,981,187, respectively in deferred inflows due to contribution in aid of construction.